 Negative Impact of COVID-19 on IT Sector

-A number of studies and research papers are lately introduced to understand the impact of COVID-19 on different industries.
+A number of studies and research papers are later introduced to understand the impact of COVID-19 on different industries.
 A paper published by Computer Economics partnered with their parent company Avasant has shown how 11 major industries including IT are affected by a coronavirus.
-Report further stated that major changes in the High Tech and Telecommunication based industry can be seen.
+The report further stated that major changes in the High Tech and Telecommunication based industry can be seen.

-A report published by CNBC on coronavirus outbreak concluded that more than 5 million businesses are going to shutdown only in China due to pandemic.
-And, globally the impact is going to even more worse as the supply chains are broken, manufacturing is delayed, shopping malls are shutdown and demand of non-essential supplies has gone drastically down.
+A report published by CNBC on the coronavirus outbreak concluded that more than 5 million businesses are going to shut down only in China due to pandemics.
+And, globally the impact is going to be even worse as the supply chains are broken, manufacturing is delayed, shopping malls are shut down and demand for non-essential supplies has gone drastically down.

 The giant tech industries like Apple, Microsoft, Facebook are already disturbed with the wild chase of the stock market and work from home system.
 And, now Microsoft said that the virus had hampered production of its laptop and tablet computers, and it cut its sales forecast for the division that makes those products, scrapping a projection it had issued just a few weeks earlier.

 But, if attention is diverted to the Indian IT industry, then the situation isn’t better.
 Most of the revenue generation of the Indian IT sector comes from the US and European markets.
 As we all know pandemic has highly affected the US and European countries so this isn’t good news for the Indian IT industry.
 Already, a number of IT projects have been postponed or permanently deferred because of coronavirus.